steadylearner/Python-Blog/posts/Rust/How to use Rust Warp.md

 If you want more information about this, please refer to [How to modulize your Rust Frontend] or [Rust Yew frontend example](https://github.com/steadylearner/Rust-Full-Stack/tree/master/web/src).

-(Rust wants you to be specific with everything and exporting the modules also.
+(Rust wants you to be specific with everything and exporting and importing the modules also.
 If you find its module system difficult, first search what represents them.
-It will be mod.rs in each folder and main.rs or lib.rs in top level. **crate** will represent main.rs or lib.rs and will work as if they are publisehd **crate** or **similar to package in JavaScript**. **self** will be used to use modules inside them instead of main.rs or lib.rs.
+It will be **mod.rs** in each folder and **main.rs** or **lib.rs** in top level directory of your Rust project. **crate** will represent main.rs or lib.rs and will work as if they are publisehd **crate** or **similar to package in JavaScript**. **self** will be used to use modules inside them instead of main.rs or lib.rs.
 You may want to use **crate** keyword but it won't because it already used inside **extern crate somecrate** syntax.
 So many texts, but I let this to help you but it will be better to learn it with examples.)

 So without those mod.rs files, what we need will be just these.